sdwrage/NinjaServiceLayer/README.md

 NinjaServiceLayer
 -----------------

-A ZF2 module which provides a base for a service layer with Doctrine2.
+A ZF2 module which allows the easy creation of a service layer using Doctrine2.